 However, each individual’s nutritional requirements are different, due to a wide range of factors.
 Professional consultation can help you design a personalized plan for your own specific needs and develop a deeper understanding of your unique nutritional requirements.

-Edgewood Facilities Can Help You Eat Healthy, Get Sober, and Stay Sober
+EHN Canada Facilities Can Help You Eat Healthy, Achieve Recovery, and Maintain It

-The integrated recovery process at EHN Canada’s facilities (such as Bellwood, Edgewood, or Clinique Nouveau Depart) includes nutrition planning through consultation with our staff dietitians.
+The comprehensive drug rehab and other treatment programs at EHN Canada facilities include nutrition planning through consultation with our staff dieticians.
 Our nutrition planning aims to help you eat healthy to achieve the following:

 - Stabilize your mood and improve your resilience;